 Contain and carry out your other waste products.
 DO NOT throw food scraps, oils, or anything that is compostable.
 Things don’t decompose quickly in the desert!

-The Fruit Bowl parking lot is small and is needed for shuttles, an emergency vehicle, and other vehicles for the various needs of the gathering.
-Everyone else should park in temporary lots near the beginning of the Fruit Bowl road.
-Van life campers can park and camp in these temporary lots, but they are about 1.5 miles from the cliffs.
+The Fruit Bowl parking lot is small and is needed for shuttles and staff and emergency vehicles.
+Participants and spectators are required to park in Parking Lots A and B near the beginning of the Fruit Bowl road (see map on right).
+Van life campers can purchase one of a limited number of Fruit Bowl parking passes or park and camp in Parking Lots A and B overnight.
+The lots about 1.7 miles from the cliffs.
 To avoid the extra walking, bring a tent or share a tent with a friend.
+Shuttle services will be available to both lots between the hours of 8am and 8pm.

 Medical and Emergency Services